FAQ

 2. Why are they better than traditional pyrotechnic flares?

-3. How do Rescue Laser products work?
+3. How do Rescue Laser emergency signaling devices work?

 See our details illustrations on the How They Work page.